infoteam-Software-AG/profile-assist/README.md

 # Profile Assist
-_Profile Assist is a Java-based project that provides AI-supported assistance for matching profiles with job postings and adapting profiles accordingly._
+_Profile Assist is a Java-based project that provides assistance for matching profiles with job postings and adapting profiles accordingly._

 ## Documentation